Table of contents

 Stopping ds_agent: .[OK]

-Uninstall an agent (Solaris 10)
+Uninstall an agent on Solaris 10

-Enter the command:
+Enter the following command:

 pkgrm ds-agent

-Uninstall an agent (Solaris 11)
+Uninstall an agent on Solaris 11

-Enter the command:
+Enter the following command:

 pkg uninstall ds-agent